aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/convert-revision-of-xlsb-to-xlsm/_index.md

 weight: 290
 url: /python-net/convert-revision-of-xlsb-to-xlsm/
 description: How to Convert Revision of XLSB to XLSM with Aspose.Cells for Python via .NET API.
-keywords: Python Convert Revision of XLSB to XLSM, Convert Revision of XLSB to XLSM Pyton via NET, Python via NET Convert Revision of XLSB to XLSM.
+keywords: Python Convert Revision of XLSB to XLSM, Convert Revision of XLSB to XLSM Python via NET, Python via NET Convert Revision of XLSB to XLSM.
 ai_search_scope: cells_pythonnet
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-Aspose.Cells for Python via .NET now supports to fully convert revisions of XLSB file into XLSM file.
+Aspose.Cells for Python via .NET now fully supports converting revisions of an XLSB file into an XLSM file.
 Revisions are found inside the path \xl\revisions.
-You can view them by changing your XLSB file extension to ZIP.
+You can view them by changing the XLSB file extension to .zip.
 The \xl\revisions path contains files ending with .bin extensions.

-When you convert your XLSB file into XLSM file using Aspose.Cells for Python via .NET, these .bin files successfully converts to .xml files as shown in these two screenshots.
+When you convert your XLSB file into an XLSM file using Aspose.Cells for Python via .NET, these .bin files successfully convert to .xml files as shown in these two screenshots.

 {{% /alert %}}

 The following code sample shows you how to convert the XLSB file into XLSM format using Aspose.Cells for Python via .NET.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Worksheets-ConvertXLSBToXLSM-ConvertXLSBRevisionToXLSM.py" >}}
 {{< app/cells/assistant language="python-net" >}}